UC Davis

-High Energy Frontier
+High Energy

-Theory Initiative
+Theory

-The faculty, postdocs, and students of the High Energy Physics theory group engage in a wide variety of research aimed at understanding the most fundamental building blocks of nature.
+The faculty, postdocs, and students of the High Energy Theory group engage in a wide variety of research aimed at understanding the most fundamental building blocks of nature.
 Our research interests include supersymmetry, supergravity, quantum gravity, general relativity, extra space-time dimensions, particle dark matter, high-energy scattering theory, lattice QCD, and phenomenological implications of string theory.
 Specific interests of each faculty member can be found on the group members page.
 Visitors should find some helpful information on the our Visitor Information page.
 Current faculty and postdoc openings are listed in the Open Positions

 Seminars and Workshops